alisonands/Stock-Analysis/README.md

 ## Description of the Project

 This project talks about
-1. Stock analysis within 4 industries: Automobiles, Healthcare, Tech, Banking.
+1. Stock analysis within industries:
+  - Sourav: Banking - Mortage, Insurance, Asset Management, Credit Services
+  - Kunal: Consumer Discretionary - Auto & truck dealerships, Auto Parts, Auto manufacturers, Semiconductors
+  - Sakina: Healthcare - Medical Instruments & Supplies, Healthcare plans, Biotech, Drug Manufacturers
+  - Alison: Tech - Semiconductors, Software, Computer hardware, Communication Equipment (Telegram, Zoom)
 2. We will look at their performance/trends before Covid-19, during Covid-19 and after Covid-19.
 3. We will also look for other factors that impacted the stock prices.